defrankland/testfake-template/README.md

 `SetReturns()` is used to set the return values that the fake function returns.

 Also in this repo, package `mypkg` shows how to set up your functions to fake.

+# fakeservertemplate.go
+This is a setup for a fake HTTP server.
+Replace all the `ROUTE1, ROUTE2` stuff.
+Call `InitServer()` to start.
+Call `AddApiTransaction()` to add another anticipated call to a route prior to running the test.
+Check the data in the `Api` RouteCall array to verify the results.

+Also note, I used the enum with an array setup here, you could probably switch to a map which would make it easier to add routes.
+Your preference.